afroisalreadyinu/miniboss/README.md

 ## Lifecycle events

-`miniboss.Service` has two methods that can be overriden in order to move it to the correct states and execute actions on the container:
+`miniboss.Service` has two methods that can be overriden in order to correctly change states and execute actions on the container:

 - **`Service.ping()`**: Executed repeatedly right after the service starts with a 0.1 second delay between executions.
 If this method does not return `True` within a given timeout value (can be set with the `--timeout` argument, default is 300 seconds), the service is registered as failed.
 Any exceptions in this method will be propagated, and also cause the service to fail.
+If there is already a service instance running, it is not pinged.

 - **`Service.post_start_init()`**: This method is executed after a successful `ping`.
 It can be used to prime a service by e.g. creating data on it, or bringing it to a certain state.
 You can also use the global context in this method; see [The global context](#the-global-context) for details.
+If there is already a service running, or an existing container image is started insted of creating a new one, this method is not called.

 Both of these methods do nothing by default.
 A service is not registered as properly started before both of these lifecycle methods are processed